 SharePoint has a perception in the marketplace for being a complex application that can be time consuming and require internal expertise to deliver even basic requirements.
-With the introduction of SharePoint Framework (SPFx) in recent months, there are now many ways to deliver functionality on an intranet.
+With the introduction of SharePoint Modern experience and Wizdom’s updates to make it compatible with Modern, there are now many ways to deliver custom functionality on an intranet.

-For many months now, SPFx has been touted as the new way to develop on SharePoint and will enable client-side development for building SharePoint experiences – facilitating easy integration with the SharePoint data, and providing support for open source tooling development.
-With SPFx only reaching General Availability in Feb 2017, what can actually be achieved with it is still relatively unknown and ultimately still at the hands of Microsoft’s roadmap.
+SharePoint Modern (or SharePoint Framework (SPFx), as it is known by developers), is the new way to develop on SharePoint and enables client-side development for building SharePoint experiences – facilitating easy integration with the SharePoint data, and providing support for open source tooling development.
+With SPFx only reaching General Availability in Feb 2017, the Modern experience is still not fully fledged but there’s a lot to like.
+And it’s all available on Wizdom too.

 When developing on SharePoint, often best practice can be overlooked, and sometimes not even understood.
 When working on Office 365 best practice is extremely important – all it can take is one Microsoft update to SharePoint Online and your intranet can become completely unusable if custom code has been implemented in an incorrect manner.

 When using the Wizdom app on a site collection (by the way, you can pick and choose which of your site collections you use Wizdom on and which you don’t), you are provided with a rich administration interface that makes it straightforward to use.

 Wizdom provides over 50 modules and features that each have their own configurations settings via the app.
 These modules come with the ability to completely control the way your information is displayed to your users by way of display templates – easy to use HTML templates that require only a small amount of coding knowledge to change the look and feel of them completely.